Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 `4`?

-No, the shape of the character vector `'46.2'` is four, but that is not the same as the scalar number `46.2` - see [problem 2 from the previous section](./array-logic-data-driven-conditionals.md#problem-set).
+No, the shape of the character vector `'46.2'` is four, but that is not the same as the scalar number `46.2` - see [problem set 3 - problem 2 from the previous section](./array-logic-data-driven-conditionals.md#problem-set-3).

 `1`?